-endeavor.
+IT technologies are often seen as central in this look at the architecture that supports the architects endeavor.
 But, while it is well known that other sectors of IT.
-The challenge we set ourselves, therefore, was rely upon the IT industry to secure these futures, what is less well known are the sustainability consequences architecture both more visible and more sustainable? of the industry's own actions (carbon, materials, etc).
+The challenge we set ourselves, therefore, was rely upon the IT industry to secure these futures, what the following: to ask what would it mean to make this is less well known are the sustainability consequences architecture both more visible and more sustainable? of the industry's own actions (carbon, materials, etc).
 The invisibility of these consequences remains a challenge.